gameswu/nya_doc/en-us/Function.md

 > /issue check

 This command is used to check the status of all feedback submitted by the user.

+### /群分析

+> /群分析 <font color="Orange">\<days\></font>

+This command is used to generate a group chat analysis report.
+The `days` parameter is used to specify the time range for the analysis, in days.

+### /steamrmd, /steamrmdlist, /delsteamrmd

+> /steamrmd <font color="Orange">\<Steam app ID\></font>

+This command is used to add a Steam game price monitoring.
+The `Steam app ID` parameter is used to specify the Steam ID of the game to be monitored.

+> /steamrmdlist

+This command is used to view the list of added Steam game monitors.

+> /delsteamrmd <font color="Orange">\<Steam app ID\></font>

+This command is used to remove a Steam game price monitoring.
+The `Steam app ID` parameter is used to specify the Steam ID of the game to be removed.

 ## Natural Language